angelux/behavioral-lensing/README.md

 Behavioral Lensing doesn’t constrain creativity—it scaffolds it.
 By making the interpretive layer visible, it becomes steerable.

+**I didn’t build this from theory.
+I built it from the patterns I saw emerge—again and again—while working with models directly.
+These ideas have proven useful in practice, but I also know I’m standing on moving ground.
+My understanding may shift.
+If it does, this framework will shift with it.**

 ## Behavioral Lensing: The Definition

 **Behavioral Lensing** is a structured method of shaping an LLM's output by modifying the **interpretive conditions** under which it generates responses.